cyfuu/cyfuu.github.io/README.md

-  # Portfolio website
+# BJ BA Portfolio Website

-  This is a code bundle for Portfolio website.
-The original project is available at https://www.figma.com/design/a1NDcv4BAQRLWIcgA9mqiM/Portfolio-website.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+Welcome to my personal portfolio website! 🌟

+This is where I showcase my projects, highlight my skills, and share ways to get in touch with me.
+It’s designed to give you a quick and clear look at the work I’ve done and the areas I’m passionate about.

+Feel free to explore the different sections — from my projects to my contact information — and get a sense of my style and capabilities.

+**Check it out here:** [View Portfolio](https://username.github.io/portfolio)

+I hope you enjoy browsing through it!